Last reviewed on 6th August 2023 by Martin Alexander (Mortgage Advisor)

 A remortgage can be a quick and easy process.
-Your current lender may be willing to offer you a similar rate, however it’s worth shopping around to get as many remortgage quotes as possible.
+Your current lender may be willing to offer you a better rate, but it’s worth shopping around to get as many quotes as possible.
 After all, having a great deal can save you a lot of money over the years.

 Focusing solely on the lowest mortgage rate won’t guarantee you the best deal.
 Once you assess the overall market, only then will the best deal become apparent.

 If you’re looking to secure a better mortgage rate or wish to borrow more, you can make an enquiry with an advisor.
 You can also use our comparison tool to compare remortgages.

 What fees are there when you remortgage?